bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 "boot" and other partitions.

 ### Customize dhcp client configuration in /etc/dhcp/dhclient.conf
-We need to modify the default dhcp client configuration to ensure that the unit sends a dhcp client identifier that is the same as the one that the Seagate Central native firmware would have sent.
-This is done so that when the unit is upgraded to Debian, it will be more likely to get the same DHCP assigned IP address as when it was running the native firmware.
+Here we modify the default dhcp client configuration to make it more likely that the unit gets the same DHCP assigned IP address as when it was running Seagate Central native firmware.
+This is done by setting the dhcp-client-identifier to the same value as in Seagate Central native firmware.
 This makes it easier for the user to be able to reconnect to the unit after the upgrade.
 Make this modification with the following command.

     echo "send dhcp-client-identifier = hardware;" >> /etc/dhcp/dhclient.conf

-Note that if a user has configured their Seagate Central to use a static IP address, then the unit will come up with a different DHCP assigned IP address and they will have to go through the sometimes tedious process of finding the unit's new IP address.
+Unfortunately, depending on the DHCP server software and configuration, the unit may still end up with a different IP address after it boots up the Debian operating system.
+In addition, if a user has configured their Seagate Central to use a static IP address, then the unit will almost certainly come up with a different DHCP assigned IP address.

 ## Simple status web server
-This step sets up the unit to display a very simple status message when someone tries to access it via a web browser.
+This step sets up the unit to display a very simple status message when someone tries to access it on http port 80 via a web browser.
 This helps users to see that the unit is no longer running Seagate Central native firmware but that it is running Debian.

 The script uses the netcat tool rather than a full blown web server as this only uses a small amount of disk and cpu resources.
 The webpage